Regimental Sergeant Major of the Army (Australia)

-Regimental Sergeant Major of the Army (RSM-A) is the most senior Warrant Officer in the Australian Army.
+Regimental Sergeant Major - Army (RSM-A) is the most senior Warrant Officer in the Australian Army.
 It is a singular appointment – it is only held by one person at any time.
 RSM-A holds the unique rank of Warrant Officer (WO) which is senior to Warrant Officer Class One.
 The special insignia for the RSM-A is the Australian coat of arms with a wreath around it.
 The twelfth and current Regimental Sergeant Major of the Army is Kim Felmingham.

 Based on the United States Army practice of appointing a Sergeant Major of the Army, the RSM-A is responsible to the Chief of Army (CA).

 The appointment is the equivalent of the Warrant Officer of the Navy (WO-N) in the Royal Australian Navy, and the Warrant Officer of the Air Force (WOFF-AF) in the Royal Australian Air Force.

 The post was created by the then Chief of Army, Lieutenant General Sir Phillip Bennett.